celery/django-celery-beat/issue_template.md

 ### Summary:

-Include a *brief* descrioption of the problem here, and fill out the version info below.
+Include a *brief* description of the problem here, and fill out the version info below.

 * Celery Version:
 * Celery-Beat Version: